 Perform each of these for 10-20 seconds, and repeat if you feel necessary.
 Moving from a generic warm-up to a more specific will allow the body to further mobilize the specific tissues, and optimally prime them to react to the explosive demands of your anaerobic sport.
 These exercises will have you feeling loose and limber and ready to prime your body for performance.

 Anaerobic sports are explosive and require optimal power output.
-In order to do so, your nervous system must be able to react as quickly as possible, while enervating as many muscle fibres as possible.
+In order to do so, your nervous system must be able to react as quickly as possible, while enervating as many muscle fibers as possible.
 This is the meat and potatoes of your warm-up- everything you will have done will lead you up to this point.
-I believe that priming the muscles and nervous system is the most commonly missed piece of a good warm up.
+I believe that priming the muscles and nervous system is the most commonly missed piece of a good warm-up.

 Here is a list of my top drills for anaerobic sports: